2002 November 1. Tour de l’Horloge, 1490-97, Évreux, France.

-Tourists visit the “gargoyles” on the façade of Notre-Dame de Paris by ascending the south tower to a passageway to the outdoor balustrade of the tower base.
-A second balustrade at the top of the tower is not open to the public.
+Tourists can visit the gargoyles on the façade of Notre-Dame de Paris by ascending the south tower that leads to a passageway to the outdoor balustrade of the tower base.
+(A second balustrade at the top of the tower is not open to the public.)

-The exuberant Gothic design of the Cathedral, a stone structure that dominates the Île de la Cité in the most ancient part of Paris, was built in stages.
-A project instigated by Maurice de Sully, the Bishop of Paris (in office, 1160-1196), commenced in 1163 with the construction of the choir at the back of the church today.
-The front portals followed around 1200.
-The next stage included the towers whose appearance on the Paris skyline began in the 1240’s.
+The exuberant Gothic design of the cathedral — a stone structure that dominates the Île de la Cité — in the most ancient part of Paris, was built in stages.
+The building project was instigated by Maurice de Sully, the Bishop of Paris (in office, 1160-1196).
+It started in 1163 with the construction of the choir at the back of the church.
+The front portals were next starting in around 1200.
+The towers followed, rising into the Paris sky in the 1240’s.

 Whether at ground level or far out of sight at the top of the cathedral, the building’s details are meticulously construed.
 Its gargoyles of birds, humanoids, and chimeras are, along with its main portals and flying buttresses, the cathedral’s most photographed exterior feature.

 With time and changing artistic tastes, 13th century Gothic architecture became greatly reviled in Paris by the early 15th century.
 Witness to important political and cultural events in the early 19th century–- including the crowning of Napoléon I (1769-1821) as Emperor of France in 1804 followed by the publication of the French Romantic Gothic novel The Hunchback of Notre Dame by Victor Hugo in 1831–-public interest in Notre Dame de Paris and Gothic design in general was revived.